6t8k/inp2json/README.md

         $ python filter_convert_mamexml.py -s mameinfo.xml | gzip --best > mame_inputport_ref.gz

 To follow new MAME releases, the branch can simply be rebased onto a more recent release tag.
-I'll propose the source code changes upstream in hopes that this as well as steps 1 and 2 become obsolete.